willijeong1/willijeong1.github.io/_posts/2024-10-06-moca-acappella.md

     MOCA, a cappella for everyone.
 </div>

 MOCA is an acronym of "modu-ui (모두의; of everyone) acappella," which I think is already an ample explanation of what we do in this club.
-MOCA is an amateur a cappella club where students in the College of Medicine in Seoul National University get together to host annual shows of "voice magic" open to the school and hospital community as well as visitors.
+MOCA is an amateur a cappella club where medical students in Seoul National University get together to host annual shows of "voice magic" open to the school and hospital community as well as visitors.
 For me, MOCA is a grateful opportunity to ventilate and relax, away from my medical studies and research.

 As a member, I sang in a number of performances, mainly as a tenor.
 Below are a list of videos that I appear in.
 I hope some songs sound familiar!